amanjoshirapido/Trials/README.md

 ## API Endpoints
 1. get filteredOnTitleAndDescription -> A basic search API to search the stored videos using their title and description.Optimised api to search videos containing partial match for the search query.
 2. get filteredOnPageNumberAndPageLimit ->A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.
-3. Couldnt dockerize the project as the usage of docker is prohibhited in my laptop.
-Let me know if you want me to use some other alternative
 4. Using redis for caching the response